CharlieDigital/typescript-is-like-csharp/docs/pages/intro-and-motivation.md

 .NET is a great cross-platform backend.

-### .NET is a Legacy Platform
+### Myth: .NET is a Legacy Platform

 This is true of ***.NET Framework***, but the numbered .NET versions (.NET 6, 7, 8, 9) are modern and the underlying platform evolves extremely fast and is perhaps more akin to Kotlin in that sense.

-### .NET is Hard to Learn
+### Myth: .NET is Hard to Learn

 That's why this doc exists 😅 In fact, .NET's congruence with TypeScript means that developers that know JavaScript and TypeScript should be able to easily transition to C#.
+In fact, I would argue that C# is probably *easier* to learn because of the more strict type system.

+### Myth: .NET Web APIs are Complicated

+In fact, if you are building an enterprise system, you are probably going to choose Nest.js.
+At that point, you are writing controller classes, using decorators, and utilizing dependency injection -- exactly the same as if you were using .NET Web APIs.
+Except in Node.js, you don't get the benefits of the type system at runtime and throughput of a multi-threaded runtime.

-### Performance Doesn't Matter
+### Myth: .NET's Performance Over Node.js Doesn't Matter

 Performance is probably the wrong way to think about the delta between something like .NET an Node.js; it's probably better to think of it as *throughput*.
 So given a certain amount of hardware spend, .NET will yield a *higher request throughput* compared to Node.js solutions.
 This equates to less infra spend as you scale up and *this* can be significant.

+### Myth: C# is for Enterprises

+While it's true that C# is an excellent choice in the enterprise, it's also used in game engines like [Unity](https://unity.com/how-to/programming-unity) and [Godot](https://docs.godotengine.org/en/stable/tutorials/scripting/c_sharp/index.html).
+This myth may have roots in the reality that early on in ***.NET Framework's*** life, the only tooling available was enterprise licenses for Visual Studio.
+The modern .NET tooling in VS Code and Rider makes working with C# free and a really great experience whether you're an indie developer, small startup, mid-size business, or enterprise scale!